kurtjd/jaxe/README.md

 Anyone is welcome to contribute!
 I will try to review pull requests as quickly as possible.

 ## License
-JACE is licensed under the MIT license so you are free to do almost whatever you please with this code (see LICENSE file).
+JAXE is licensed under the MIT license so you are free to do almost whatever you please with this code (see LICENSE file).

 ## ROMs
 * [CHIP-8 Archive](https://johnearnest.github.io/chip8Archive/)